WilliamSchweitzer/cpp-data-structures/notes/chapter1/cpp-classes/basic-class-syntax.md

 - Mutator: A member function taht changes the state is a mutator (because it mutates the state of the object).

 In the typical collection class, for instance, **isEmpty** is an *accessor*, while **makeEmpty** is a *mutator*.

+## Important Terminology
+- "::" is class the scope resolution operator with syntax `ClassName::member`

+### General Notes
+- A member function is denoted an accessor via the const at the end
+- Default parameters are specified in the interface only.
+They are omitted in the implementation.